Choosing energy-efficient windows in four easy steps

 Windows are a key element of your home, especially when it comes to energy efficiency as they can be a significant source of energy loss.
 With countless styles and options available, choosing new windows doesn’t have to be stressful.
 That’s why we’ve created this easy-to-follow guide to help you choose the perfect windows for your home.

 The little blue star will save you money!
-By upgrading all of your windows to ENERGY STAR certified windows, you can save an average of 45% on your energy bills.
-Plus, windows that qualify for the ENERGY STAR Most Efficient designation are “the best of the best” and save up to 89% more energy than standard windows.
+ENERGY STAR certified windows are about 20% more energy efficient than the average window, which means significant savings for you and your energy bills!
+Plus, windows that qualify for the ENERGY STAR Most Efficient designation are “the best of the best” and save up to 55% more energy than standard models.
 ENERGY STAR certified windows have special coatings (known as low emissivity coatings, or “low-e glass”) and insulated frames and sashes.
 They also have special inert gases between the glass panes (rather than just air) making them even better insulated.
 All this leads to a more comfortable home!

 You might hear the term ‘U-factor’ used as you’re searching for new energy-efficient windows.
 The U-factor is a number that tells you how well insulated a particular window is.
 The lower the U-factor, the more efficient the product – it means less heat or cold is transmitted through the window compared to those with a higher U-factor.